 It may be difficult to imagine, but this place was once a fertile basin, and within a mile of the park is the last recorded location of Yang-na, a large Tongva village.
-The history of the Southern Pacific Railroad’s River Station, opened in 1875, include a waterwheel, freight house, roundhouse, depot and station yard.
+The history of the Southern Pacific Railroad’s River Station, opened in 1875, includes a waterwheel, freight house, roundhouse, depot and station yard.
 Rows of deer grass now hint of the vanished railroad tracks, and you can stand and reflect on the travels of the thousands of people who arrived here from all over the country and world.

 Several historical buildings are within walking distance of the park.
 On the north side, the Flat Iron Building is the second oldest industrial building standing in Los Angeles and dates from 1890.
 On the southern end of the park, the Capitol Milling Company building from 1883 is easily visible.
 Surrounding the Park are the historic and ethnically diverse communities of Lincoln Heights, Elysian Park, Solano Canyon, Chinatown, Chavez Ravine and William Mead Homes.

-Free guided interpretive programs and public events are offered at the park.
-For information, call the park staff at (323) 441-8819.
+Free guided interpretive programs and public events are offered at Los Angeles State Historic Park.
+For information call park staff at (323) 441-8819 or (323) 441-8401.